A Mediterranean taverna in the Theater District...

 The Upper East Side maintains its reputation as home to “Old Money” -- or, actually, money in general.
-It is also the home of the Museum Mile, as well as glamour, upscale boutiques, great restaurants, and the ritziest of the ritzy.
+It is where you’ll find Museum Mile, as well as glamour, upscale boutiques, and great restaurants.
 This neighborhood begins at the Plaza Hotel on 59th Street and goes all the way north to 105th Street on the east side of Central Park.
-Although it was the creation of Central Park in the 1800s that gave this neighborhood its distinct identity, the avenues truly developed with the opening of the Metropolitan Museum of Art.
+Although it was the creation of Central Park in the mid-1800s that gave this neighborhood its distinct identity, the avenues truly developed with the opening of the Metropolitan Museum of Art in the 1870s.

 If you head over to 88th Street you can see Gracie Mansion, where the mayor resides.
 This grand structure is surrounded by Carl Schurz Park, an area that stretches out with several blocks of grassy lawns and benches.
 Just south of the park at 81st Street is John Finley Walk, which runs along FDR Drive.
 With playgrounds and enclosed dog runs, this is a lovely place to take the family for an afternoon.

 One of the most enthralling components of the neighborhood is its collection of museums, Museum Mile.
-The nine museums that comprise it are El Museo del Barrio, Museum of the City of New York, Jewish Museum, Cooper-Hewitt, National Design Museum, National Academy Museum and School of Fine Arts, Solomon R. Guggenheim Museum, Neue Galerie New York, Goethe-Institut New York/German Cultural Center, and the Metropolitan Museum of Art.
+The nine museums that comprise it are El Museo del Barrio, Museum of the City of New York, Jewish Museum, Cooper-Hewitt, National Design Museum, National Academy Museum and School of Fine Arts, Solomon R. Guggenheim Museum, Neue Galerie New York, the Museum for African Art, and the Metropolitan Museum of Art.
 The Frick Collection and the Whitney Museum of American Art are also in the area.